denizt/TomatoBar/README.md

 ## Older versions
 Touch bar integration and older macOS versions (earlier than Big Sur) are supported by TomatoBar versions prior to 3.0

+## Building
+swiftlint is required, you can install it via homebrew `brew install swiftlint` after which you can just build using the Xcode project.

 ## Licenses
  - Timer sounds are licensed from buddhabeats